God is present in our scarcity

 Moses had the honor of meeting and speaking with the eternal Passover lamb of God.
 Elijah, who raised the dead, called down fire from heaven, healed leprosy and performed many miracles, was honored to meet the incarnate God and Savior of the world.
 I wonder what they talked about on that mountain top.

 Then a cloud hovered over the three disciples and a voice spoke from the cloud, “This is my beloved Son, with whom I am well pleased; listen to him.”
-Upon hearing the voice, they dropped to the ground, lying prostrate in fear.
+Upon hearing the voice, they dropped to the ground, lying prostrate in reverence.
 Can you imagine hearing an audible voice from a cloud that just descended over you?
 Jesus touched them saying, “Rise, do not be afraid.”
 Then the three looked up and saw only Jesus remaining, as Moses and Elijah disappeared.

 This mystical experience wasn’t for the purpose of escaping reality, as some meditation practices do.
 Instead of an escape from reality, it was a verification of reality.
 The transfiguration revealed just who Jesus really is.
 The three disciples heard God speak from a cloud, and He made it clear that no one else is comparable to His son.
 It was to remind us to always keep our focus on Jesus.